raoconnor/raoconnor.github.io/_posts/2025-12-26-Migration-to-Nutanix-Part-3.md

 **Warning:**
 All versions use BIOS, Nutanix CE has issues with UEFI, these are seen on the community edition, licenced or NFR do not have the same limitation.

+**Warning:**
+The standalone free version of ESX (8.0.3) has restrictions on allowing Move migrations.

 ### Validate Source and Target Enviroments